-Taxonomic classification tools match sequences - typically reads or assembled contigs - against a database of microbial genomes to identify the taxon of each sequence.
-In the early days of metagenomics, the best strategy was to use BLAST to compare each read with all sequences in GenBank.
-As the reference databases and the size of sequencing data sets have grown, alignment using BLAST has become computationally infeasible, leading to the development of metagenomics classifiers that provide much faster results, although usually with less sensitivity than BLAST.
-A variety of strategies have been used for the matching step: aligning reads, mapping k-mers, using complete genomes, aligning marker genes only or translating the DNA and aligning to protein sequences.
+Taxonomic classification tools for WMGS match sequences - typically reads or assembled contigs - against a database of microbial genomes to identify the taxon of each sequence.
+In the early days of metagenomics, sequence alignments (e.g. BLAST) were often used to query reads against comprehensive databases (RefSeq or GenBank).
+As the reference databases and the amount of sequencing data have grown, alignment using BLAST has become computationally infeasible.
+This led to the development of metagenomics classifiers that provide results much faster with similar sensitivity.
+A variety of strategies are available for the matching step, i.e.:

-OmicsBox comes with Kraken as the tool of choice for taxonomic classification because of its overall positive characteristics, such as being 16S and WGS capable and showing good benchmark scores.
+OmicsBox comes with Kraken as the tool of choice for taxonomic classification because of its overall positive characteristics, such as being amplicon and WGS capable and showing good benchmark scores.

 - Sequencing Data: Choose the type of input data: single-end, paired-end or interleaved paired-end reads If paired-end is selected, two files per sample are required and the file pattern has to be provided.

-- Reads, Contigs or Genes: Select files that contain the desired input data.
-Kraken was designed to work with short reads, but works reliable with assembled sequences or genes.
+- Reads, Contigs, or Genes: Select files that contain the desired input data.
+Kraken was designed to work with short reads, but works reliably with assembled sequences or genes.

 - Paired-end configuration: When working with paired-end libraries, a so-called pattern has to be established to help the software distinguish between upstream and downstream read files.
 Per default, we assume the following pattern: